clambin/tado-exporter/README.md

 The repo contains a sample [Grafana dashboard](assets/grafana/dashboards) to visualize the scraped metrics.

 Feel free to customize as you see fit.

+## Tado Client API

+The Tado Client API implementation can be found in [pkg/data](pkg/tado).
+The API should be fairly stable at this point, so feel free to reuse for your own projects.

 ## Authors